leeluolee/stateman/document/API_v0.1-en.md

 ```

-Open the 【[DEMO](http://leeluolee.github.io/stateman/example/active.html) 】, and check the console.log.
+Open the 【[DEMO](http://leeluolee.github.io/stateman/active.html) 】, and check the console.log.

 <a name="param1"></a>

 4. __stateman.param__:

-The current param captured from url or be passed to the method __stateman.go__.
+The current param captured from url or passed from the method __stateman.go__.

 __Example__